 Over the past five fall terms, Mesa College's overall student headcount has increased by 9%, with over 25,000 students enrolled in Fall 2012 classes at the college.
 Mesa's student population has become increasingly diverse over the past five years, with an increasing number of Latino students enrolling at the College.
 Between Fall 2008 and Fall 2012, the Latino student population increased by 67%, compared to a 9% increase in overall student headcount.
 Over the past five years, the Latino student population increased dramatically and the White student population decreased.
 In Fall 2008, Latino students comprised just 20% of the Mesa College student population; but in Fall 2012, Latino students comprised 30% of the student population.
-Conversely, White students comprised 40% of the student population in Fall 2008 but just 35% of the population in Fall 2012.
+Conversely, White students comprised 40% of the student population in Fall 2012.
 In terms of gender and age composition, the Mesa student population has remained relatively similar over the past five years.